 Pension and SERP Benefits.
 The following table includes information about benefits accrued under the Bank's tax-qualified pension plan and Mr. Hart's SERPs.
 Benefit accruals under the Bank's tax-qualified pension plan ceased as of December 31, 1996.
-As described above, Mr. McGraw and Mr. Johnson have satisfied the age and service conditions for early retirement.
+As described above, Mr. McGraw, Mr. Johnson and Mr. Waycaster have satisfied the age and service conditions for normal or early retirement.
 Mr. Chapman, Mr. Hart and Mr. Ross do not participate in the tax-qualified pension plan.
 We assumed the SERPs maintained by Capital for the benefit of Mr. Hart in connection with our acquisition of Capital.
 The CD&A above provides a general description of these plans.